biggie-boss/NGVO/README.md

 Owing to the need to clean master files and certain errors with Wabbajack, NGVO only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.
 The specific version used is 1.5.97 with the creation club content from 1.6.1170.

-:warning: :exclamation: **NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 BUT WILL AUTO-DOWNGRADE TO 1.5.97** :exclamation: :warning:
+:warning: :exclamation: **NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON** :exclamation: :warning:

 ***